KhoaDinh/khoadinh.github.io/_posts/2015-05-01-microservices-architecture-overview.md

 title: An Overview of Microservices Architecture
 ---

 An introduction to the trending Microservices Archicture.
-In this post we will discuss about how microservices works, what is the benefits and what should we look out for when implement it.
+In this post we will discuss about how microservices works, what are the benefits and what should we look out for when implement it.

 ### What is Microservices Architecture?